mflova/mflova-coding-guidelines/python/speed_up/pandas.md

 Specific tips for `pandas`:

-### Quick tips
+### Methods

+#### Reshape

-- `pivot_table` represent data by giving the intersection of the index, columns and the aggregation values that you want to represent.
+- `pivot` represent data by giving the intersection of the index, columns and the aggregation values that you want to represent.
+(See images online to understand it better)
+  - `pivot_table` is supposed to eb more powerful as it can handle repeated values by adding a `aggfunc`.
+However, it can be also considered more dangerous as more operations might be applied
+- `pd.crosstab`: Build a table to see how two variables are correlated.
+It takes array-like or series as index, columns and values.
+Then, an aggregation function can be passed as input argument.
+- `melt`: Opposite as `pivot`.
+It allows to move some columns as values (see images online to understand it better).
+- `groupby`: Meant to group the information acccording to some criteria, apply an aggregation function, and then comnbine it into a new dataframe or series
+- `stack/unstack`: With `unstack` the values from an index will be put as columns.
+- `explode`: If we have a column whose associated values are lists, we can use `explode` to unpack these lists into multiple rows within the same dataframe.

+#### Merge based

 - `merge` merge two dataframes by providing matching values within a specific column that must be present in both dataframes.
   - Different modes (see more in the website):